 - Changes in mood and personality.

 The Alzheimer’s Association also lays out a comparison between Alzheimer’s and normal aging.
 For example, an Alzheimer’s patient loses track of the date and time of year as opposed to forgetting the day and remembering it later.
 Someone with Alzheimer’s cannot handle monthly bills while a normal senior might miss a monthly payment.
 Alzheimer’s results in trouble with whole conversations versus forgetting which word to use; misplacing things regularly versus once in awhile.
-MCI symptoms would fall between these extremes and is viewed as the third stage toward the seven stages of Alzheimer’s.
+MCI symptoms would fall between these extremes and is the third stage toward the seven stages of Alzheimer’s.

 As soon as you notice cognitive problems in your loved one, it’s important to consult a doctor and a geriatrician would be a good choice.
 Conducting a thorough health evaluation—including review of medical history, prescription and over-the-counter medicines, diet, past medical problems and general health—is necessary to getting to the root of the problem.